The LTH Fountain at Lund University, Sweden, 10 September 2021. Image: Maddie Leach.

 These questions are approached through conflicting perceptions of public space, public culture, and the contested themes of "the public sphere".
 We emphasise the interaction of theory and practice, so as not to privilege theory over practice, but rather to look at how different perspectives—rooted in practice as well as informed by theoretical analysis—connect to different possibilities in realising art as an integral part of public life.

 The intensive workshop, involving physical attendance, is chosen from two of four options.
 (It is possible to attend more if you wish, you are expected to attend at least two.)
-Workshops in 2023 will be in Riga, Latvia (March 1–3), Brussels & Charleroi, Belgium (May 11–13), Malmö, Lund and Copenhagen, Sweden and Denmark (September 28–30), Gothenburg, Sweden (December 6–8).
+Workshops in 2023 will be in Portugal (March 6–8), Riga, Latvia (May 15–17), Gothenburg, Sweden (October 2–4) and Dublin, Ireland (December 5–7).
 Students are responsible for their own costs of attending the workshops.

 HOW TO APPLY?

-To apply for this course, it is mandatory to submit CV and a letter of intention.
+To apply for this course, it is mandatory to submit a CV and a letter of intention.
 Submit your application in SlideRoom.
-Work samples for applications for the spring semester 2023 have to be submitted between 15 September - 17 October 2022.
+Work samples for applications for Spring 2024 have to be submitted between 15 September - 16 October 2023.

 PREREQUISITES AND SELECTION